 In Estonia, it is usual to email a potential employer; phone calls may work but are not normally preferred.
 You should send a CV, and a motivation letter is often requested.
 Be ready for an interview.
 The employer might ask for a preferred salary.
 Most Estonian students work and study at the same time.

-Most Estonian students work and study at the same time Having a part-time job is very common.
+Having a part-time job is very common.